Zee-Babu model in a non-holomorphic modular $A_4$ symmetry and modular stabilization: Conclusions and discussions

 \section{Conclusions and discussions}

-We have studied the Zee-Babu model with a non-holomorphic modular $A_4$ symmetry, and we have constructed the model so that there are minimum free parameters (two complex parameters).
-In this case, we have found only the normal hierarchy is allowed that is the same result of $A_1$ texture, although the structure of the charged-lepton mass matrix is different from each other.
+We have studied the Zee-Babu model with a non-holomorphic modular $A_4$ symmetry, and we have constructed the model so that there are minimum free parameters (two complex parameters for neutrino sector).
+In this case, we have found only the normal hierarchy is allowed.
 Moreover, the allowed region to satisfy the neutrino oscillation data is localized at nearby $\tau=\omega$.
 The small absolute deviation, which is about 0.006, plays a crucial role in fitting these two mixings of $s^2_{23}$ and $s^2_{12}$.
-In addition, we have obtained several predictions on Majorana and Dirac CP phases, and neutrinoless double beta decay as shown in our numerical analysis. {Also, we have studied the modulus stabilization within the framework of non-supersymmetric models.
+In addition, we have obtained several predictions on Majorana and Dirac CP phases, and neutrinoless double beta decay as shown in our numerical analysis. {Also, we have discussed a possibility for the modulus stabilization within the framework of non-supersymmetric models.
 Our modulus potential leads to the modulus stabilization at $\tau = \omega$.
 A small deviation may be possible from $\tau = \omega$ by including proper corrections on the modulus potential.} In the end, we have calculated the expansion of modular forms at nearby $\tau=\omega$ in the Appendix {B} so that one can apply them for a model and understand its analytical structure when one obtains the allowed region at nearby this fixed point.